Throughout her entire life, Katie hated exercising.

 When she tried to be physically active, Katie would often get winded quickly and was later diagnosed with exercise-induced asthma in her late twenties.

-Now the mother of a 3.5-year-old daughter, Katie reached a turning point one month ago and made a decision that is already starting to change her life.
+Now the mother of a 3.5-year-old daughter reached a turning point and made a decision that immediately started to change her life.

 How did she get there so quickly?